ltfschoen/XCMTemplate/README.md

 	```
 * Copy ./target/ink/flipper/flipper.json
 	* Paste this as the ABI value of `const abi = ` ./dapps/ink-rust/wasm-flipper/ui/components/abi.ts
+	* Note: Refer to ./docker/quickstart.sh that shows how to do this programmatically

 * Upload Contract (note: prefer to use contracts-ui to avoid exposing private key)
 ```bash